The robots meta tag and X-Robots-Tag made clear

 Combined indexing and serving rules

-You can use as many meta tags as you need separately or combine them in one tag that’s separated by commas.
+You can use as many meta tags as you need separately or combine them into one tag separated by commas.
 For instance:

 If you need to set directives to specific crawlers, creating separate tags is a must.
-But the instructions within one tab can still be combined.
+But the instructions within one bot can still be combined.
 For example:

 <meta name="robots" content="noindex" />